 - Shall arrange any contracts with the evaluator and certifier, including payment for the activity and confidentiality requirements.
 The developer shall support the independence and impartiality of the evaluator and certifier.
 The timing and amount of payment must not be dependent on the evaluation/certification outcome.
-The evaluator and certifier must have full access to relevant developer and evaluation evidence. - Shall apply for (re-)certification under the scheme for a specific product, by filling out the application form and sending it to the certifier. - Shall arrange that any evidence necessary is made available to the evaluator (and if necessary the certifier).
-This should include samples of the product, the guidance documentation of the product, the site audit result(s) (for CC: site certificates or Site-Audit Reuse Sheets/STAR reports), the ETR for composition (for CC certified hardware/platforms), and any underlying hardware/platform documentation required. - Shall NOT claim nor imply that a product is certified, before issuance of the certificate by the certifier for that exact product. - Shall NOT claim nor imply that a product is certified after expiry or revocation (suspension, withdrawal or termination) of the certificate. - Shall inform the evaluator of any information (including known possible weaknesses and attacks) relevant to the evaluation of the TOE. - Shall inform all parties (including the scheme owner) immediately if any vulnerability of the TOE becomes known during the validity period of the certificate.
+The evaluator and certifier must have full access to relevant developer and evaluation evidence. - Shall apply for (re-)certification under the scheme for a specific product, by filling out the application form and sending it to the certifier. - Shall arrange that any evidence necessary is made available to the evaluator (and if necessary, the certifier).
+This should include samples of the product, the guidance documentation of the product, the site audit result(s) (for CC: site certificates or Site-Audit Reuse Sheets/STAR reports), the ETR for composition (for CC certified hardware/platforms), and any underlying hardware/platform documentation required. - Shall inform the evaluator of any information (including known possible weaknesses and attacks) relevant to the evaluation of the TOE. - Shall NOT claim nor imply that a product is certified, before issuance of the certificate by the certifier for that exact product. - Shall NOT claim nor imply that a product is certified after expiry or revocation (suspension, withdrawal or termination) of the certificate. - Shall inform all parties (including the scheme owner) immediately if any vulnerability of the TOE becomes known during either the evaluation or during the validity period of the certificate. - If the vulnerability becomes known after a certificate has been issued, the scheme owner shall also be informed.
 The developer may discuss possible vulnerabilities with the evaluator and certifier to determine whether they are actual vulnerabilities prior to contacting the scheme owner.
-Such discussion shall delay informing the scheme owner by at most 30 days from the moment they became known to any party.
-Any unresolved discussion shall be taken to the scheme owner. - Shall archive the developer evidence for at least three years after expiry of the certificate. - Shall, in case of dispute over whether a product sold as the certified product is genuinely the certified product, support the verification against the stored evidence and samples, as well as any further fact finding required to resolve this. - Should inform the scheme owner of potential improvements of the scheme documentation, including the security analysis.
+Such discussion may delay the informing of the scheme owner by at most 30 days from the moment the vulnerability became known to any party.
+Any unresolved discussion at the end of the 30 days shall be taken to the scheme owner. - Shall archive the developer evidence for at least three years after expiry of the certificate. - Shall, in case of dispute over whether a product sold as the certified product is genuinely the certified product, support the verification against the stored evidence and samples, as well as any further fact finding required to resolve this. - Should inform the scheme owner of potential improvements of the scheme documentation, including the security analysis.